- Four day battery life

 In the pool, it's a solid performer.
 You won't have much reason to tinker with the screen as there are no additional metrics to review and up against the Suunto Spartan Trainer Wrist HR data there was only a difference of one length.

-Inside the app you can also see calories burned and a break down of heart rate data, although we wouldn't read too much into that.
+Inside the app you can also see calories burned and a breakdown of heart rate data, although we wouldn't read too much into that.
 Water and optical sensors just don't mix.

 Essential reading: The lowdown on swimming with HR wearables

 Up against the Apple Watch Series 2 over 20 lengths, the Fitbit Ionic counted one length too many, while the Apple Watch got it spot on.
-There was definitely some post-swim correcting done in the app, and interestingly the Ionic got the yard distance as dead on 500 – correct and same as the Apple Watch – even though it accounted for that one extra length.
+There was some post-swim correcting done in the app, and interestingly the Ionic got the yard distance as dead on 500 – correct and the same as the Apple Watch – even though it accounted for that one extra length.

 It's worth noting that the Apple Watch got our strokes wrong for the most part, so it's not done seamlessly elsewhere.

 If you're more interested in using the Ionic for weights in the gym, as opposed to out on the road, then it's worth bearing in mind that you're not getting the same support as you would with other devices.
 While a growing number of fitness trackers and smartwatches are automatically detecting exercises and counting reps from the wrist, you don't get that with the Ionic.
 When you select the dedicated Weights mode, only the time, your heart rate, and calories burned are shown.

 This can be tolerated if you're not a power user and simply dip into the odd strength training session, but if you're looking for a device that can primarily help you track the progress of specific exercises, it's probably best to steer clear of the Fitbit smartwatch.